filipwasil/rearwing-glviewer/README.md

 - Vulkan/OpenGL abstraction for resources loading and management
 - OpenGL ES backends
 - Simple and efficient, based on static polymorphism
+- Unique pointer based (one node can only have one owner - its parent) scenegraph abstraction (Camera/Scene/Node/Text)

 -- Backends
 - OpenGL - ready